nanograv/enterprise_extensions/README.md

 A set of extension codes, utilities, and scripts for the enterprise PTA analysis framework.

-Note: Not available on PyPi yet.
+Note: Not available on PyPI yet.
 Use `pip install .` for local installation.